RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 What happened?!?

-In the example above, the pod with IP `10.0.0.1` was deleted but the deployment's replica set is scaled to 2, so it quickly created a replacement pod (`10.0.0.12` in the example).
-Not that pods managed by deployments are ephemeral and when deleted, they stay deleted.
+In the example above, the pod with IP `10.0.0.1` was deleted but the deployment's replica set is scaled to 2, so the ReplicaSet quickly created a replacement pod (`10.0.0.12` in the example).
+Note that pods managed by Deployments are ephemeral and when deleted, they stay deleted.
 Brand new pods are created to take their place.

 ### Clean up